Baguuc/authoric/docs/routes.md

 + password - Required, represents the password to assign
 + auto_commit - Optional, determines if the event should be created or should the operation be commited (default: true)

-### DELETE /user
+## DELETE /user
 Logs out from the user's account, deleting the session

 Query parameters:
-+ session_id - Required, ID of login session retrieved from POST /user route
++ session_token - Required, token of login session retrieved from POST /user route

 ### POST /users/{name}/{group_name}
 Grants user a group